libericos/mysql-utils/README.md

 ```
 backup.sh [-u|--username username] [-p|--password password] [-h|--host host] [-d|--database database] [-f|--file file]
 ```
-- -u|--username: Username with acces to database"
+- -u|--username: Username with acces to database
-- -p|--pasword: Password of the user"
+- -p|--pasword: Password of the user
-- -h|--host: Host where is the database"
+- -h|--host: Host where is the database
-- -d|--database: Name of database you want make the backup"
+- -d|--database: Name of database you want make the backup
-- -f|--file: OPTIONAL: file where you want save the backup"
+- -f|--file: OPTIONAL: file where you want save the backup
-- >The file that it auto-generated have this format:"
+    * The file that it auto-generated have this format:
-- >```(database)-[date][.sql.bz2]"```
+    * ```(database)-[date][.sql.bz2]  ```

 ##### [Download](backup.sh)